victor-giro-galceran/Game-Of-Life/README.md

 | ------------- | ------------- |
 |  <ul><li>[x] Works</li><li>[x] Simple</li><li>[x] Interactive</li><li>[x] Needs some updates</li></ul>  | <li>[ ] Clear data after task</li><li>[ ] Automatic method</li><li>[ ] Not perfect</li><li>[ ] Not definitive</li>  |

-First I have created a menu to perform different processes
+First I have created a menu to perform different processes.

 ![image](https://user-images.githubusercontent.com/100146028/161976424-92157742-0658-4aa7-9657-23d6ea174838.png)

-If you choose to place the cells manually, you will be prompted to enter the row and column
+If you choose to place the cells manually, you will be prompted to enter the row and column.

 ![image](https://user-images.githubusercontent.com/100146028/161976713-8d73600d-f618-4802-aea3-4ccc04561bb4.png)

-If you decide to have the cells placed automatically, you will be asked how many groups you want to generate
+If you decide to have the cells placed automatically, you will be asked how many groups you want to generate.

 ![image](https://user-images.githubusercontent.com/100146028/161977372-feff7aaa-2e36-45f4-a05d-289c9ae2c8cb.png)